Need for Programs in Rural Communities

 Organization(s): Agency for Healthcare Research and Quality, Truven Health Analytics, M.L.
 Barrett, Inc.

-This infographic provides an overview of rates of hospital stays for opioid use by state.
+This infographic provides an overview of rates of opioid-related hospital stays by state.

 Organization(s): Agency for Healthcare Research and Quality